A month later, he was transported to The Marine Mammal Center in a Coast Guard C-130 aircraft.

 This California sea lion made headlines nationwide after swimming 60 miles up a river and then climbing onto the trunk of a patrol car.
 The Center rescued the 319-pound Chippy and when our veterinarians examined him, they discovered a bullet lodged in his head.
 Human interaction, such as harassment, entanglement in fishing gear, or gunshot wounds, accounts for around 16 percent of injuries seen at the Center.
 Under the 1972 U.S. Marine Mammal Protection Act, it is illegal to harm or harass any marine mammal.
 Fortunately for Chippy, the bullet was successfully removed; he was nursed back to health and released to his ocean home.

 Weighing only 17 pounds, Pacific harbor seal Garnett was scooped out of the water in Suisun Bay in Contra Costa County by a well-meaning boater.
 Only days old, the white pup appeared quite healthy and should never have never been removed from his natural habitat!
 The sad news is that pups like Garnett are frequently picked up by beachgoers who mistake them for orphans, when, in reality, their mothers are busy foraging for food.
-Upon admission, volunteers begin tube-feeding pups a special multi-milk formula made from soymilk, vitamins and salmon oil to help them grow strong and healthy.
+Upon admission, volunteers begin tube-feeding pups a special formula to help them grow strong and healthy.
 Later, pups attend “fish school” where volunteers teach them how to identify, catch and eat live fish – a prerequisite for release back into the wild.
 After a few months of loving care, Garnett “graduated” and was release at Point Reyes National Seashore.

 This female northern elephant seal pup was found starving on a beach in San Luis Obispo County.
 Megan was not completely weaned from her mother, and as a result, could not feed on her own and survive in the wild.
 At the Center, she was fed fish mash – a fish milkshake of sorts consisting of salmon oil, herring, and cream.
 Eventually, Megan learned how to seek and eat whole fish as part of the Center’s “fish school” in which volunteers teach young elephant seals how to eat fish.
 Elephant seals are not born with the natural instinct to hunt and eat fish – they develop these skills by playing in the tide pools with other pups.
 Once Megan was healthy, she was released near Point Reyes National Seashore.